Ukraine says recorders show "massive explosive decompression" brought down airliner

-KIEV, Ukraine July 28 (Reuters) - Analysis of the black box flight recorders from a downed Malaysian airliner show it was destroyed by shrapnel coming from a rocket blast and went down because of “massive explosive decompression”, a Ukrainian security official said on Monday.
+KIEV Ukraine (Reuters) - Analysis of the black box flight recorders from a downed Malaysian airliner show it was destroyed by shrapnel coming from a rocket blast and went down because of “massive explosive decompression”, a Ukrainian security official said on Monday.

 Britain was tasked with downloading the data from two black boxes recovered from the crash site and handing that information over to international investigators for analysis.